hoehermann/purple-gowhatsapp/README.md

 * Contacts:
   * If someone adds you to their contacts and sends you the very first message, the message will not be received.
 WhatsApp Web shows a notice "message has been delayed – check your phone".
 This notice is not shown by the plug-in.
-  * Status broadcasts are considered unreliable.
 * Group Chats:
-  * Attachments are downloaded, but link is not shown in group conversation window (not a Purple limitation, tdlib can do it).
   * Purple prior to 2.14.0 cannot send files to groups.
   * No notification when being added to a group (the chat will be entered upon receiving a message).
   * The list of participants is not updated if a participants leaves the chat (on Pidgin, closing the window and re-entering the chat triggers a refresh).